em230418/saas-addons/saas_apps/README.rst

 Base module for manage modules in saas.

-Module allows to choose modules that users gona use in their db.
+Module allows to choose modules that users gonna use in their db.

 Credits
 =======